-- Tiebreaker #1: In the event of a tie, the team with the highest score in "Expected Functionality" over the two days will be declared the winner. - Tiebreaker #2: If a second tie occurs, the team with the highest score in "Time Evaluation" over the two days will be declared the winner. - Tiebreaker #3: If a third tie occurs, the team with highest the competitor with the highest score in "I/O Check and Allocation" over the two days will be declared the winner.
+- Tiebreaker #1: In the event of a tie, the team with the highest score in "Expected Functionality" over the two days will be declared the winner. - Tiebreaker #2: If a second tie occurs, the team with the highest score in "Time Evaluation" over the two days will be declared the winner. - Tiebreaker #3: If a third tie occurs, the team with highest score in "I/O Check and Allocation" over the two days will be declared the winner.